 Next, assess your child’s organizational system and adjust as needed.
 Ask these questions to get a better sense of how on top of it they are:

-Now that you’ve tackled something tangible, take some time to “autopsy” first semester with your child.
+Now that you’ve tackled something tangible, take some time to reflect on first semester with your child.
 Start with general questions like What went well?
 What didn’t?
+What were regular obstacles?
 What new habits will you need to practice to have a successful second semester?
 For this to be a productive conversation, try to stick to questions and really listen to what they have to say.
-This isn’t a time for lectures or “I told you so’s.”
 Trade in your parent hat for an investigator hat to get to the details that matter.

 If those initial questions don’t yield the info you need to get things moving, try these: